 You’re out on the trail with your cat, enjoying the sights and smells, and then you notice your cat has paused by the nearest patch of grass and is now munching away.
-Is this a behavior that should be stopped?
-Is it safe for cats to eat grass?
-Should it be encouraged?
-We’re here to help.
+We know cats are obligate carnivores, so why is your cat eating something with little-to-no nutritional value to him?

 Why do cats eat grass?

-We’ve observed that many cats love to nibble on grass, but the cat community has come to one simple conclusion about why they do it- we don’t know.
-Grass isn’t necessary for a nutritionally complete diet, but the cats in our lives are telling us that it’s a fun addition.
-Perhaps cats eat grass just like we eat ice cream—because it tastes good, or has a pleasant texture.
+While we’ve observed that many cats love to nibble on grass, no one is sure just why.
+Like we mentioned above, it’s not necessary for a nutritionally complete diet.
+Cats derive little nutrition from grass and they can definitely live without it.
+Even though it’s not necessary, the cats in our lives are telling us that it’s a fun addition.
+Perhaps cats eat grass just like we eat ice cream—because it tastes good.
+Perhaps they like the texture.

 Mature grass can be dangerous.

 Many cereal grasses (barley grass, wheatgrass) grow awns when mature.
 An awn is a stiff, bristle-like appendage on the grass.
 These awns are sharp and can be dangerous if your cat eats them.

 Fortunately, most cats don’t go after tough, mature grass, so this isn’t much of a concern.
 Cat grass grown in a pot rarely reaches maturity and your cat can eat it in complete safety.

 Now that we’ve gone over why cats may eat grass and whether or not it’s safe for them to eat, let’s take a closer look at cat grass.
 If you’ve been to a pet store, you’ve probably noticed cat grass growing kits.
 Maybe you’ve wondered what makes something cat grass—is it a special type of grass bred just for cats to eat?